silver-language/workspace-silver/journal/2024-03-01 - complaints folder.md

 Complaints Folder
 =================

-This the the complaints folder.
+This is the complaints folder.

 In here feel free to post: